 End of the game

-If a player has no cards in his hand, he immediately wins.
+If a player has no cards in their hand, they immediately win.

 Otherwise, if the deck is depleted, nobody wins.